 How To Remove Locking Wheel Nut Without Key

-The removal of locking wheel nuts is not the easiest job in the world when you don’t have the correct equipment.
+The removal of locking wheel nuts isn’t the easiest job in the world when you don’t have the correct equipment.
 Of course, this means that the locking wheel nut will be doing its job to prevent car criminals trying to take them off.

 You have two options, the first involving a trip to your local dealership requesting a key set.
 However, this is usually very costly and time consuming.
 However, if you still have the box the locking nuts came with, you will be able to match up new locking wheel nuts online with the code in the box.

-To remove the locking lug without the key, you will need an appropriate socket (use a 12 point), breaker bar, hammer and a torque wrench.
+To remove the locking lug without the key, you will need an appropriate socket (use a 12 point), heavy duty breaker bar, hammer and a torque wrench.
 Per wheel, begin the following removal process: